 (No ratings)

-Dr. Ksenya Shliakhtsitsava, MD is a medical oncologist in Dallas, TX specializing in medical oncology, pediatric oncology, general pediatrics and general practice.
-She graduated from Belarussian State Medical University in 2006 and has 18 years of experience.
-Dr. Ksenya Shliakhtsitsava, MD is affiliated with Children's Health (Texas), Children's Health System, UT Southwestern Medical Center and Children’s Medical Center Dallas.
+Dr. Ksenya Shliakhtsitsava, MD is a medical oncologist in Dallas, TX specializing in medical oncology, pediatric hematology, general pediatrics and general practice.
+She graduated from Belarusian State Medical University in 2006 and has 19 years of experience.
+Dr. Ksenya Shliakhtsitsava, MD is affiliated with Texas Health Resources, Children's Health, UT Southwestern Medical Center and Children’s Medical Center Dallas.

 1935 Medical District Drive Suite C6403